CamW/npam/README.md

 # Npam
 Npam is a dotnet core interface and wrapper around the UNIX Pluggable Authentication Modules (PAM) libraries.
 Npam also includes dotnet core interfaces into other related library calls for group and account information.
+Npam is build on Linux-PAM but should easily work with other unix systems.

 ##### Table of Contents
 1. [Compatibility](#Compatibility)